IncredibleAaron/DerivativesCalc/README.md

 # option
-a binomial approach for derivative pricing
+a binomial approach for derivative pricing, with parameters caliberated by black scholes model.

+This MD sucks!